hiro106/english-expressions-notes/words_phrases_in_sentences.md

-## Words and phrases with contexts
+## Words, phrases, and syntax with contexts
 ### - which I didn't know, had forgotten, or had known but don't have a good command of.
 - str.join() **takes us in the other direction**, **sewing** a list of strings **up into** one long string, using the string it was called on as a separator.
  - If we want to **throw in** any non-string objects, we have to be careful to call str() on them first.